 Synthetic wicker (also called resin wicker) is much stronger than authentic wicker.
-With UV and weather resistant coatings, it will not splinter or fade over time.
+With UV and weather-resistant coatings, it will not splinter or fade over time.
 Simply wash this furniture down with a hose.
-If your furniture is very dirty, use a mixture of mild soap and cold water to scrub down your furniture.
+If your furniture is filthy, use a mild soap and cold water mixture to scrub down your furniture.
 Dry it completely with a towel.

 Most often, metal furniture is made of iron, steel, or aluminum.
 Since iron and steel rust, most metal furniture has a rust-resistant coating.
-But bird droppings can still destroy your furniture’s protective finish.
+But bird droppings can still destroy your furniture's protective finish.
 Wash off any droppings as soon as you see them.
-You can use naval jelly or paste wax to protect it from corrosion and rust after washing with a mild soap solution.
+After washing with a mild soap solution, you can use naval jelly or paste wax to protect it from corrosion and rust.

 If your furniture has rust or mold, use fine-grit sandpaper to remove it from the furniture.
 Wipe it clean with a soapy solution.
 If needed, apply touch-up paint in multiple thin coats.
 Give the paint time to dry between each layer.

 If your wooden patio furniture has been coated with exterior-grade varnish, you can clean it with a solution of oil-based mild soap and water.
 Just a few drops of soap will do the trick!